-Don’t let social distancing stop you from hosting a hilarious group game night with your family or friends.
+Looking for some virtual games to play on zoom — host a hilarious group game night with your family or friends.
 Let your endorphins and oxytocin soar with a virtual group game night: these group games can easily be played over your favorite video chat platform.
 You can use Zoom, Facetime, Skype Meet Now, Jisti, Google Meet–whatever floats your boat.
 You can even figure out how to play Scattergories on Zoom – we love that one, too!

 - Skype Meet Now (up to 50 participants, viewable from any device)